harshamarupudi56/PyBDC/Doc/methods.rst

 |                      | dose along with the selected values of the parameters.          |
 +----------------------+------------------------------------------------------------------+

+Table 2.
+Summary of Buttons and their functions.

 The chosen incident spectrum file must have a specific format which differs for the method chosen.
 This format is further elucidated in the Incident Spectrum Format section found below.